aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/overview/key-features/_index.md

 ## General Features

-- **Aspose.PDF for Node.jsvia C++** is built on the use of WebAssembly technology and is based on Aspose.PDF for .NET
+- **Aspose.PDF for Node.js via C++** is built on the use of WebAssembly technology and is based on Aspose.PDF for .NET
 - Set, Get, and Remove PDF File Information
 - Delete Bookmarks
 - Delete Annotations
-- Delete JavaScripts
 - Extract a text from PDF
 - Optimize PDF document
 - Optimize resources